khalid-Elattar/delivery-kata/README.md

 This system allows customers to book delivery slots across different delivery modes with intelligent features like automatic slot suggestions, availability checking, and real-time capacity management.

+### Template-Based Slot Architecture

+The system uses a **template-based architecture** where:
+- **Slot Templates** define when each delivery mode is available (operating hours, days, duration, capacity)
+- **Bookings** reference a template and specify a specific date and time
+- Users book by selecting a delivery mode, date, and time (not by selecting a pre-existing slot ID)

+**Example Flow:**
+1. Admin creates a DRIVE template: "Available Mon-Sat, 08:00-20:00, 1-hour slots, capacity 10"
+2. User books: "DRIVE for Monday Dec 1, 2025 at 10:00 AM"
+3. System validates against template rules and checks capacity for that specific date/time
+4. Booking is created if all validations pass

+This architecture scales efficiently - one template per delivery mode supports unlimited bookings across any date range.

 ### Delivery Modes

 | Mode | Description | Slot Duration | Days Available |